 - Biographical such as your professional background and employment

 - Contact information which can be used to address, send or otherwise communicate a message to you

 - Geo-location information which contains or reveals the location of your electronic devices

 Identification information contained in a formal identification document such as your passport, as well as your physical appearance when captured on security cameras

-booking transactions information relating to accommodation bookings and ancillary services provided to you and
+- booking transactions information relating to accommodation bookings and ancillary services provided to you

 The purposes for which we use your information and the legal basis under data protection laws on which we rely to do this are explained below.

 We will use your personal information to comply with our legal obligations, such as: (i) to assist any public authority, industry regulator or criminal investigation body; (ii) to correctly identify you when you contact us and/or to verify the accuracy of data we hold about you.

 Where it is required to complete or comply with a contract:-